-I love a good walk almost as much as I love a good piece of cake.
-For me a great family day out combines the two!
-If this also sounds like your idea of a nice way to spend the day, below you will find 5 Yorkshire family walks with an accompanying child friendly café.
+I love a nice family walk almost as much as I love a good piece of cake.
+For me, a great family day out combines the two!
+If this also sounds like your idea of the perfect way to spend the day, below you will find 10 Yorkshire family walks with an accompanying child friendly café.

 - Start from outside the Tourist Information Centre, 2 Victoria Road, Saltaire, West Yorkshire

 - 45 minutes for the short walk, 1 hour and 15 minute for the longer walk you can download a map of the Saltaire walks

-- Parking: Pay and display in the village of Saltaire – there are many options
+- Parking: Pay and display in the village of Saltaire – there are many parking options to choose from

-- Salt’s Diner – Salts Diner is located in the fantastic Salt’s Mill where you can You can grab a coffee or have a 3-course meal surrounded by works by David Hockney.
+- Salts Diner is located in the stunning Salt’s Mill where you can grab a coffee or have a 3-course meal surrounded by works by David Hockney.
 The hamburgers are fantastic and I have always found it to be very family friendly.